zw0610/A3/README.md

 # A3
-Enable AMD GPU on Apple device for A.I. training and inference
+Enable training deep learning models on Apple device

+## Strategy

+Metal -> Objective-C -> Python

+The Objective-C and Python bridge is built with PyObjC.